IDAES/idaes-pse/docs/models/pid.rst

 round off error and computation time.
 The velocity formulation allows the controller output to be calculated based on the previous output.

-Frist the usual PID controller equation can be rearranged to solve for the integral error.
+First the usual PID controller equation can be rearranged to solve for the integral error.

 .. math::